 The length of time an analyst was signed on to the ACD compared to the length of time the analyst was scheduled to be signed on.

 The average length of time required to handle a call.

 The average time it takes an analyst to pick up an incoming call.

 The average number of minutes a caller waits for an analyst after being placed in the queue by an ACD; also known as average queue time.

 A computer user's representation of himself or herself.

 A company that is the finest in its relative industry peer group.
 For example, a best-in-class manufacturing company is considered excellent by its customers when compared only to other manufacturing companies.

 A proven way of completing a task to produce a near optimum result.

-A call center that receives incoming calls and makes outgoing calls.
+A call centre that receives incoming calls and makes outgoing calls.

-The process of comparing the service desk's services, standardized metrics, and practices to those of a rival or world class company in an effort to identify ways it can improve.
+The process of comparing the service desk's services, standardised metrics, and practises to those of a rival or world class company in an effort to identify ways it can improve.